swiftlang/swift-evolution/proposals/NNNN-atomics.md

     // Initialize a new storage instance by converting the given value.
     // The conversion may involve side effects such as unbalanced retain/release
     // operations; to ensure correct results, the resulting storage instance
-    // must be used to initialize exactly once to initialize a memory location. init(_ initialValue: __owned Value)
+    // must be used to initialize exactly one memory location. init(_ initialValue: __owned Value)

     // Dispose of this storage instance, and return the last stored value.